Rome (Lazio)

 Parks

-Maybe parks are not the first attraction that comes to mind when planning a visit to Rome, but the city has many beautiful ones, often with pretty views, and interesting histories — and most of them free!
-The most famous is Villa Borghese, with leafy lanes and the magnificent Galleria Borghese.
+Parks probably aren’t the first attraction that comes to mind when planning a trip to Rome, but the city has many beautiful ones, often with photogenic views and incredible backstories — and most of them free!
+The most famous is Villa Borghese, with leafy lanes and the magnificent Galleria Borghese (visitable by reservation).
 The Vatican Gardens are splendid, though they’re only accessible by guided tour.
 The Gianicolo boasts a superb viewpoint over Rome’s rooftops and the Appia Antica Park is best explored on a bike, pedaling along the well-preserved ancient Roman road.
 You can also visit some catacombs.
 In spring, stop by the Botanical Gardens and the Roseto Rose Gardens to see the flowers in bloom.

 What to eat in Rome